KSaunders98/graphics_2/readme.txt

 Things I believe I deserve coolness points for:
     - Units being able to "see" food and target it (They're alive!)
     - Trees actually obscuring units' vision
-    - The whole game being dynamic and thus able to be randomly generated
+    - The whole game being dynamic and thus able to be randomly generated (infinite levels, infinite replayability)
     - The selection is future proof (able to support 2^24 objects even though I won't have that many)
-    - Being able to speed up or slow down units by selecting them
+    - Being able to speed up or slow down units by selecting them is cool and demonstrates selection well
     - The game (in my opinion) looks nice and clean (I think the shading is a nice touch)
     - I added an extra goal to the game - the goal is to feed all of the good guys until they are all full, at which point they disappear.
+This adds more depth to the game, making it cooler.
     - The animations are clean and smooth
+    - The player's score and drops left are displayed in the window title
+    - A plane zooms across the map to drop food, which is pretty cool.

 If you wish to read more about my design decisions and game details, here was what I wrote as planning for the assignment: